doulabglobal/vigia-incubanet-framework/vif/annexes/annex-01-nsc-tor.md

 - Conflict-of-interest safeguards
 - Process diagrams for implementation

-It forms the foundation for national governance under the Vigía IncubaNet Framework (VIF).
+It forms the foundation for national governance under the Vigía Incubation Framework (VIF).

 ## © Copyright